 Traditionally, the phenomenon of photobleaching (or fading) has been detrimental to the fluorescent microscopy process.
-This is where high-intensity and ongoing illumination from the microscope permanently destroys a fluorophore's ability to fluoresce so that imaging of the cell target becomes impossible.
+This is where high-intensity and ongoing illumination from the microscope

 "BAMM transforms photobleaching from a long-standing weakness of fluorescence microscopy into a significant strength to allow increased identification of cellular targets," says Dr. Orth.